Community Investment Professional Extension Certificate NEW!

 Fund Development and Corporate Philanthropy

-Fundraising should be mutually beneficial for both the nonprofit and private sectors.
+Look at fundraising from both a nonprofit and a private sector perspective.
 From the nonprofit perspective, discuss how to raise funds.
 On the corporate side, discuss how to create funding programs.

 |Subject code: XNPC 20015||15 Hours.
 Fee: $329|| |